Erkki Keldo

 Erkki Keldo (born 7 November 1990) is an Estonian politician.
-He has been member of XIV Riigikogu and XV Riigikogu.
+He has been member of the XIV Riigikogu and XV Riigikogu.

-In 2013 he graduated from Tallinn University in government and administration speciality.
-In 2014 he graduated from Tallinn University of Technology in economics speciality.
+In 2013 he graduated from Tallinn University with a degree in government and administration.
+In 2014 he graduated from the Tallinn University of Technology with a degree in economics.

 Since 2018 he is Secretary General of Estonian Reform Party.

-Since 2012 he is a member of Estonian Reform Party.
+He has been a member of Estonian Reform Party since 2012.